 In Tibet, beef and mutton are essential foods.
 The high-calorie content will positively affect combating the cold weather here, and the preparation is also simple.
 In winter, dried yak meat becomes a staple dish of Tibetans.

-Crispy and flavorful dried yak meat is associated with the highlands and Buddhist region of Tibet, where being vegetarian is a tradition, but vegetables cannot be grown because of the cold weather.
+Crispy and flavorful dried yak meat is associated with the highlands and Buddhist region of Tibet, where being vegetarian is a tradition.
+Still, vegetables cannot be grown because of the cold weather.

 Tibetans often combine dried yak meat in stewed curries or eat it directly.
 The high protein content of meat will benefit you.